How My Hobby App Inspired a Feature in My Favorite Word Game

 I first tried posting about it to some crossword communities online, to a positive but relatively small reception – not enough to feel like I’d really gotten the word out to the people who I wanted to.

-I also shared within Minute Cryptic’s internal member forum, and sent them a note directly too.
+I also shared it within Minute Cryptic’s internal member forum, and sent them a note directly.
+I made this whole app to help with their game, after all.

 Go where the community already is

-Where I ultimately found some true traction was where Minute Cryptic itself all began: on TikTok!
-You see, one of Minute Cryptic’s main draws is a daily clue explainer video.
-Each day, their founder breaks down the daily clue in an easy-to-understand format.
+Where I ultimately found some traction was where Minute Cryptic itself all began: on TikTok!
+One of Minute Cryptic’s main draws is a daily clue explainer.
+Each day, their founder breaks down the daily clue in an easy-to-understand video format.
 These videos were how I stumbled on the game myself.

 So, I did something I’d never done before: I made a TikTok with my face in it!
 I’ll admit, I felt more than a bit hokey at the time.
 And I learned firsthand how utterly inscrutable the TikTok video editor is to anyone over the age of 25.
 But, after several takes, edits, and voice overs, I had myself a quick video explaining the problem, my solution, and where to find it.